 Volunteers from the community join Martin in her preparations.
 “People in our county call us Little Biltmore because of the space and the antiques,” she says.
 “They like to participate in something the whole community will enjoy.”

 When the last strand of lights goes up and the house glows with warmth, the holiday tours begin.
-It’s a tradition for many.
+It’s a tradition for many, with new design elements added every year.
 This time for fellowship with family and friends, time to press pause on December’s busy schedule, time to savor the moment — these moments are gifts that you can look forward to giving and sharing in during the holiday season.
 Across the heart of North Carolina, giftable experiences like Linbrook’s holiday tour capture the true spirit of the season.
 Here are a few favorites.

 Attend a Holiday Tour at Linbrook Heritage Estate

-“We partner with RhinoLeap Productions to perform,” Martin says.
+“We partner with local performers for mini holiday concerts,” Martin says.
 “We’ll have all genres of music — piano, folk, country, jazz.”

-After the concert, tours include the formal dining room, adorned in gold accents and emerald-green beaded ribbon, along with Martin’s favorite: “The master bedroom has a flocked tree with accents that complement the dark blue palette and mahogany wood tones.”
+Tours include the formal dining room, adorned in gold accents and emerald-green beaded ribbon, along with Martin’s favorite: “The master bedroom will feature a new 12-foot tree with accents that complement the dark blue palette and mahogany wood tones.”

 Tours are limited to groups of fewer than 30 people so that attendees can ask questions and get to know each other.
 And for those who want a keepsake to take home, there’s time to browse the goods from local artisans in the gift shop.
 “When you come in for the tour, we get you settled in with hot coffee, cider, coffee, and samples from things we sell at the gift store — like candies from Old North State Candy Company and Asheboro Popcorn’s gourmet popcorn,” Martin explains.

-Gift it: Tours run three times a day on Tuesdays, Thursdays, Fridays, and Saturdays from November 22 to December 31.
+Gift it: Tours run three times a day on Tuesdays, Thursdays, Fridays, and Saturdays from November 28 to December 31.
 Surprise your loved one with tickets for one of the holiday tours.
-Click here to reserve yours.
+Click here to reserve yours or, for groups of 10 or more, call (336) 861-6959 to make reservations.

 Artist Matthew Kelly works months in advance to make his annual signature ornaments in addition to his functional pottery pieces.
 Photography courtesy of Matthew Kelly Pottery